 Now, in the fourth year, I am completely content with my family.
 My husband and I talked about adding another child, potentially meeting with a doctor to discuss our options in pursuing another pregnancy (four years ago I experienced an early miscarriage).
 Ultimately, we decided to wait, especially as my son is dealing with some minor health issues.
 Due to my irregular cycles, pregnancy tests still find their way into my shopping cart, but the procedure to take them is a routine performed with no second thought.
 Take the test, wait three minutes, throw the negative test away.

-The Story of My Life: God’s Plans are Not My Own
+Pregnancy After Adoption: God’s Plans are Not My Own

 A day late, I took a pregnancy test and started to go through my normal routine.
 Before even setting a timer, the second line appeared.
 Four years ago, I imagine that my reaction would have involved many happy tears.
 Instead, this test was met with shock and an open jaw.
 Having worked at a pregnancy resource center before, I’ve seen hundreds of pregnancy tests, yet I read the instructions at least ten times to make sure I took the test the right way.